Rajeshkumarkesavan/FACE-DETECTION/README.md

 # face-detection
-To develop a face detection and eye using haarcascade classifier in opencv
+face detection and eye using haarcascade classifier in opencv